cloudant/java-cloudant/README.md

 ### Initialization

-When using the managed service at cloudant.com, initialize your Cloudant connection by constructing a `CloudantClient` supplying the `account` to connect to along with `userName or Apikey` and  `password` (And see the [security note](#security-note) about placing your password into your source code.
+When using the managed service at cloudant.com, initialize your Cloudant connection by constructing a `CloudantClient` supplying the `account` to connect to, `api key` ( if using an API key, otherwise pass in the account for this parameter also) and `password`  (And see the [security note](#security-note) about placing your password into your source code.

 ~~~ java
 String password = System.getProperty("cloudant_password");